rachow/coinhoppa/README.md

 - To build frontend stack as SPA (Single Page Application), and allow connections to APIs to power all the bells & whistles.
 [JWT](https://jwt.io/) may end up in the mix here, also using the browsers localStorage && sessionStorage APIs.
 - FCP/LCP - PageSpeed, Network timing measurement through sending beacons.
 Check browser support for `PING` type request.
 - DB Migrations/Schema changes to run through repo, naming conventions to include JIRA ticket, or JIRA to link developer branch to ticket as part of the workflow.
-- Strict following of Gitflow Workflow is a must!
+- Strict following of Gitflow Workflow is a must! (branches like `develop`, `feature/CH-103478-add-aws-trace-id`.
+You must branch of the `develop` as the main branch is the squash + merge :D)
 - Production DB changes to be verified by DBA and signed-off, any downtimes to be scheduled in advance.
 - TBC